dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 ---

 The preceding code adds a container resource named "ollama" with the image "ollama/ollama".
 The container resource is configured with multiple bind mounts, a named HTTP endpoint, an entrypoint that resolves to Unix shell script, and container run arguments with the <xref:Aspire.Hosting.ContainerResourceBuilderExtensions.WithContainerRuntimeArgs%2A> method.

+#### Container resource lifecycle

+When the app host is run, the container resource is used to determine what container image to create and start.
+Under the hood, .NET Aspire runs the container using the defined container image by delegating calls to the appropriate OCI-compliant container runtime, either Docker or Podman.
+The following commands are used:

+- `docker/podman container create`: Create the container.
+- `docker/podman container start`: Start the container.

+These commands are used instead of `docker/podman run` to manage attached container networks, volumes, and ports.
+Calling these commands in this order allows any IP (network configuration) to already be present at initial startup.

 Beyond the base resource types, <xref:Aspire.Hosting.ApplicationModel.ProjectResource>, <xref:Aspire.Hosting.ApplicationModel.ContainerResource>, and <xref:Aspire.Hosting.ApplicationModel.ExecutableResource>, .NET Aspire provides extension methods to add common resources to your app model.
 For more information, see [Hosting integrations](integrations-overview.md#hosting-integrations).